gfarnadi/gfarnadi.github.io/publications.md

 ## Extended Abstracts/ Peer-reviewed Papers without Proceedings

 27. Yoojung Choi, **Golnoosh Farnadi**, Behrouz Babaki, and Guy van den Broek.
 Learning Fair Naive Bayes Classifiers by Discovering and Eliminating Discrimination Patterns.
-To appear in the NeurIPS Workshop on ML with Guarantees, 2019.
+In the NeurIPS Workshop on ML with Guarantees, 2019.

 28. **Golnoosh Farnadi**, Behrouz Babaki, Margarida Carvalho.
 Enhancing Fairness in Kidney Exchange Program by Ranking Solutions.
-To appear in the NeurIPS Workshop on the Fair ML for Health, 2019.
+In the NeurIPS Workshop on the Fair ML for Health, 2019.

 29. **Golnoosh Farnadi**, Behrouz Babaki, and Michel Gendreau.
 Deep Individual Fairness Verification.
 In Abstracts of the 14th Women in Machine learning workshop (WiML), 2019.